 However, let’s not forget that Facebook relies on businesses to make money.
 Between July and September, the company reported profits of $2.4bn (£1.9bn) – most of which came from adverts.

 Facebook has to balance the loyalty it owes to businesses with keeping individual users happy.
 If it doesn’t, it risks losing a shitload of users, which will have a knock-on effect on its ad revenues.
 That’s why the company’s vice president of product management Adam Mosseri was quick to stress that organisations shouldn’t notice a “very big change” in their reach from its latest algorithm change.
 All the while, users are not going to be frustrated by having their news feeds dominated by business content.

 How can we still enjoy decent engagement on Facebook?

 The key to more engagement on Facebook, as it’s always been, is super relevant, super engaging content.
 Simple really.
 Except Facebook’s latest tweaking has meant there’s less margin for error.
 If you miscalculate your audience for a few posts on the trot, Facebook will interpret this as your page not being a huge hit with users and bury your future posts in their news feeds.

 To prevent that happening, here’s what you should do:

 Have buyer personas shape your content

 We’ve spoken about buyer personas at length lately, and for good reason.
-They can be applied to all marketing endeavours, including Facebook marketing, to ensure your content is really hitting the spot with your audience.
+They can be applied to all marketing endeavours, including digital marketing on Facebook, to ensure your content is really hitting the spot with your audience.

 So, with your persona template in hand, create content that speaks in the tone of voice of your Facebook audience.
 Speaking in generic business speak will cause your customers to scroll straight past your content, as will making attempts to sell your products or services – that’s not what users come to Facebook for, nor is it what Facebook wants you to do.